oomlout/oomlout_oomp_builder/parts/hardware_bearing_62000_series_62201_size_12_mm_id_32_mm_od_14_mm_depth/readme.md

-# Hardware Bearing 62000 Series 62201 Size 12 mm Id 32 mm Od 14 mm Depth
+# Hardware Bearing 62000 Series 62201 Size 12 mm ID 32 mm OD 14 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base